rometsch/cplab-hydro/README.md

 # cplab-hydro
 hydrodynamics project for my computational physics lab

+## shocktube problem
+A numerical solution of the shocktube problem is performed in `sim.py`.
+To run the simulation and produce a plot comparing the obtained solution to an analytical one run
+`run.sh`
+on a unix system.
+You'll need `gnuplot` with the `pdfcairo terminal` and Python3.

-## sim
+## advection
-Execute `sim.py` to run differnt methods for linear advection and to get a plot comparing the differnt methods.
+Execute `sim_advection.py` to run differnt methods for linear advection and to get a plot comparing the differnt methods.

 ## loop vs array
 `loop_vs_array.py` is a script to compare execution times of the different methods.